jotu/docker-centos-java/README.md

 docker-centos-java
 ==================

-Docker with CentOS and Java
+Base image with CentOS 6 together with OpenJDK Java 7.

+Published @ Docker as autenta/centos-java